Divyanshu9676/AD-AutoGPT-Llamba/README.md

 ## Usage

-To use AD-AutoGPT, first ensure that you have installed all the dependencies and set up your environment with the correct API keys.
+To use AD-AutoGPT, first, please make sure that you have installed all the dependencies and set up your environment with the right API keys.

 You can use it to:
 - Process and summarize medical papers.